 Accommodation requests must be renewed yearly at the time of lottery and room selection.
+The deadlines for this are within the parameters of Special Accommodation Housing.
 To be considered reliable documentation, any necessary documentation must be dated within the last 12 months, and may not be provided by a relative of the requesting individual.
 Such documentation may originate with employees of the College, if necessary.